zulip/zulip/templates/zerver/for/open-source.md

 You can also link to your Zulip with a [badge](/help/join-zulip-chat-badge) in your readme document.

+### Moderate your community

+Moderation is a big part of making an open community work.
+Zulip was built for open communities from the beginning and comes with [moderation tools](/help/moderating-open-organizations) out of the box.

 ### Authenticate with GitHub

 Allow (or require) users to